jackbenny/simplog/README.md

 simplog
 =======

-simplog is a (very) simply PHP blog engine.
-It's supposed to be implemented into an existing webpage since this in only the engine part and does not contain a ccomplete webpage/blog of any kind.
+simplog is a (very) simple PHP blog engine.
+It's supposed to be implemented into an existing webpage since this in only the engine part and does not contain a complete webpage/blog of any kind.
 It's also intended to only have a single user.

 What's missing?
 ---------------